-John A. Williams, Ph.D., Director
+Judith Presley, Ph.D., Assistant Dean

 Post-baccalaureate students who wish to obtain licensure as a teacher, guidance counselor, school psychologist, or K-12 school administrator should work closely with the Office of Teacher Education and Student Services.
 Further, it should be understood that though one can work simultaneously toward initial teacher licensure and a master's degree, they are separate issues, though related in some ways.
-Admission to the teacher education program is handled through the Office of Teacher Education, while admission to a graduate degree program is handled through the Office of Graduate Studies.
+Admission to the teacher education program is handled through the Office of

+Teacher Education, while admission to a graduate degree program is handled through the Office of Graduate Studies.
 Admission to teacher education requires a 2.75 GPA on the last degree earned.
+The Praxis II examination pass rate for 2001-2002 is 94 percent.
 Office of Teacher Education and Student Services: Rm.
-106 Clay Bldg., 615-963-7614.
+105 Clay Bldg., 615-963-5468.